 (English, Spanish) Age Appropriate Story Books, General Science, Health, Language/Grammar, and Math (All for Grades 1 through 10)

 Bananagrams, Chess Sets, Connect Four, Puzzles, and Scrabble

 Castanets, Cymbals, Guiros, Harmonicas/Kazoos, Maracas, Recorders, Tambourines, Triangles, and Xylophones

 Frisbees, Inflation Pumps, Jump Ropes, Netball/Basketballs, Plastic Cones for Goals, and Soccer Balls

-New or Gently Used Children’s Clothing and Shoes, New or Gently Used Women’s Clothing and Shoes, and New Underwear
+New or Gently Used Baby and Children’s Clothing and Shoes, and New Underwear

 Bath Towels, Bed Linens, Light Blankets, Linen Sets, Mosquito Nets, and Pillows